Creating an Endpoint

 4. Select a hosting dedicated AI cluster by performing one of the following actions:

 • Select a Dedicated AI cluster from the list.
 If you created a cluster a few minutes ago, wait for that cluster to become active.
-Ensure that the base model that's associated with this cluster matches the base model for the model that you want to add an endpoint to.

 • Select Create new dedicated AI cluster and perform the following steps: